LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### The dialog does not trap focus

-It's the same dialog that has been used on other pages, I know and I also know that it would be pretty rare for it to be a non-modal dialog on one page and modal on most or all of the others.
+It's the same dialog that has been used on other pages, I know that it would be pretty rare for it to be a non-modal dialog on one page and modal on most or all of the others.
 Eventually your state of surprise is replaced by internal screams and audible sighs, as in reality, this would not even feature in the top billion oddest accessibility issues.
 As focus isn't trapped here, this fails SC 2.4.3 Focus Order (A), as a user can tab out of the dialog and their focus becomes lost under the the blurred dialog backdrop.

 ##### How to find

 Manual testing by pressing <kbd>Tab</kbd> to advance focus through the entirety of each page.
-I tend to do this with keyboard alone, first and then do it with a screen reader, close to the end, and I do so on every page I test.
+I tend to do this with keyboard alone, first and then do it with a screen reader, closer to the end of my testing, and I do so on every page I test.

 ##### Solution